Debbie DeMarco Bennett, BSc., MA in Progress

 When she’s not at work, Krisanna enjoys spending time with her significant other, family, and friends.
 She loves the outdoors, reading, watching anime and science fiction shows, doing yoga, and listening to music of all genres

-Auri began her journey at DBT Path in 2019, moved through the modules to change her life, and she is now wanting to pursue helping others along this journey.
+Auri is a DBT Skills Coach at DBT Path.
+She began her journey here in 2019, moved through the modules to change her life, and is now helping others along their DBT journeys.
+In addition, she has completed Dr. Marsha Linehan’s DBT Skills Course through Behavioral Tech/The Linehan Institute.

-When she’s not at work, Auri enjoys hiking, frisbee, going to the gym and listening to music.
-As a former vet tech, she enjoys anything to do with animals, especially siamese cats.
+Auri loves designing graphics and is continuing to work on her graphic design skills.
+When she’s not at work, Auri enjoys swimming, going to the gym, and listening to music.
+As a former Vet Tech, she enjoys anything to do with animals, especially Siamese cats.